LinShi11/csci-476-594-spring2021-private/lab07/README.md

 Executing benign code...
 [04/15/21]seed@VM:~/.../lab07$ ./exec2.out
 Executing malicious code...
+[04/15/21]seed@VM:~/.../lab07$ md5sum exec1.out
+38fc02edfb63867bbbe070c8a8b14031  exec1.out
+[04/15/21]seed@VM:~/.../lab07$ md5sum exec2.out
+38fc02edfb63867bbbe070c8a8b14031  exec2.out
+[04/15/21]seed@VM:~/.../lab07$ diff exec1.out exec2.out
+Binary files exec1.out and exec2.out differ
+[04/15/21]seed@VM:~/.../lab07$ vbindiff exec1.out exec2.out
 ```
 As we can see, I first found the prefix, then I used the hash to generate P. Next, I will find the P' as 1-1.out.
 Then I will find the middle section to use for both version.
 Lastly, I found the suffix that we use for both version.
 In the end, I will concatenate them together as two different executables and as we can see the response are different as well.
 Overall, as what I talked about, since 1.out(P) and 2.out(Q) are different and 1-1.out(P') are from P, the first executables will run the one result while the second one with run the other result.
+When I did the same comparison as last few tasks, I can see that the sum of exec1.out and exec2.out are the same.
+The only difference is still in the binary.
+When I looked at it with vbindiff, it is clear that they are variance of 128 again.